coolbutuseless/phon/README.md

     the pronunciation of ‘threw’ within their pronunciation
   - `syllables("useless")` Returns the count of syllables in “useless”.

+The `phon::cmudict` data is a named vector which lists all availables words along with their phoneme string.

 This is a companion package to the [syn](http://syn.njtierney.com/) package. `syn` finds related words based upon meanings, while `phon` finds related words based upon pronunciation.